How do I send email from PHP scripts?

 Can I use SMTP from PHP?

 You should avoid using SMTP mail submission from PHP scripts running on our servers if possible; always use the built-in PHP mail function if the script supports it.
 For example, we don’t recommend WordPress plugins designed to make your mail get sent via SMTP — instead, just remove those plugins and use the built-in WordPress email sending system.
-(If you’ve ever found you need an SMTP mail plugin with other hosting companies because otherwise it was unreliable, that’s because the other company’s mail system was set up incorrectly for PHP scripts.
+(If you’ve ever needed an SMTP mail plugin like “WP Mail SMTP” with other hosting companies because your mail was unreliable, that’s because the other company’s mail system was set up incorrectly for PHP scripts.
 Ours is set up properly and it will work.)

 There’s a very good reason for this.
 If you use SMTP, your script will fail to send email if the SMTP server is temporarily unavailable due to scheduled maintenance.
 That’s because SMTP is designed for sending mail between mail servers that know how to try again a few minutes later if the receiving mail server is unavailable, but your script won’t know how to do that.